nluedtke/brochat-bot/README.md

 # brochat-bot
-A bot to enable friendship (and at times enforce it).
+A Discord bot to enable friendship (and at times enforce it).

 ### Requires:
   - discord.py